camunda/camunda-bpm-examples/servicetask/service-invocation-synchronous/README.md

 ![Process Model][1]

-* Wait State Before: initially the process instance is waiting here.
+* Wait State Before: initially the process instance is waiting here
-* Synchronous Service Task: the service task invoked by the process engine in a synchronous fashion.
+* Synchronous Service Task: the service task invoked by the process engine in a synchronous fashion
-* Wait State After: in case of a successful invocation, the process instance will advance to here.
+* Wait State After: in case of successful invocation, the process instance will advance to here

 ### Create a Java Delegate Implementation